 About Us

-Octant is scaling drug discovery to navigate the complexity of human disease
+Octant is scaling drug discovery to take on protein misfolding diseases

 What we do

-Octant is a therapeutics company building drugs that match the complexity of human diseases.
+Octant is a therapeutics company building small molecule drugs that modulate cellular mechanisms.

 Our Story